BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/README.md

 - **differential-dataflow**: Incremental computation based on timely-dataflow
 - **criterion**: Benchmarking framework
 - Other supporting dependencies (lazy_static, rand, seq-macro, tokio)

+The repository also includes support crates that provide alternative dataflow implementations for comparison:

+- **babyflow**: A minimal dataflow library for baseline comparisons
+- **hydroflow**: An early version of the Hydro dataflow system
+- **spinachflow**: An alternative dataflow implementation

+These support crates enable comprehensive performance comparisons between different dataflow approaches.

 ## Running Benchmarks